TrissElan/NanoKVM-USB-X86/README.md

 ## Limitations

 - This fork only supports Windows ARM64 platform
-- Only video and Audio functionality is available (no serialport, keyboard, or mouse capture)
+- Only video and audio functionality is available (no serialport, keyboard, or mouse capture)

 ## How to Build